vzovko/KubePi/Kubernetes/README.md

 I'll perform the next steps manually and will later create Ansible playbooks.
 I will use Flannel as pod network add-on.

 ## Initialize master
-SSH into Master
+SSH into the master.

 `ssh pi@192.168.178.10`

-Pull images for kubeadm
+Pull images for kubeadm.

 `sudo kubeadm config images pull`

-Initialize master
+Initialize master.

 `sudo kubeadm init --token-ttl=0 --pod-network-cidr=10.244.0.0/16`

-As stated in the output, run the following commands as the regular Pi user
+As stated in the output, run the following commands as the regular Pi user.

 ```
 mkdir -p $HOME/.kube